njtierney/validateHOT/README.md

 The logic of the implemented confusion matrix is to test, for example, whether a buy or no-buy was correctly predicted.
-Information could be used to get a sense of overestimation and underestimation, respectively, of product demand.
-In the table below <code>TP</code> stands for true positives, <code>FP</code> for false positives, <code>TN</code> for true negatives, and <code>FN</code> for false negatives (Burger, 2018; Kuhn, 2008).
-To translate this to the `validateHOT` logic, imagine you have a validation/holdout task with five alternatives plus the alternative not to buy any of those chosen. `validateHOT` now measures whether or not a buy (participant opts for one of the five alternatives) or a no-buy (participant opts for the none alternative), respectively, is correctly predicted.
+Information could be used to get a sense of overestimation and underestimation, respectively, of general product demand.
+In the table below <code>TP</code> stands for true positives, <code>FP</code> for false positives, <code>TN</code> for true negatives, and <code>FN</code> for false negatives (Burger, 2018;
+Kuhn, 2008).
+To translate this to the `validateHOT` logic, imagine you have a validation/holdout task with five alternatives plus the alternative not to buy any of those alternatives. `validateHOT` now measures whether or not a buy (participant opts for one of the five alternatives) or a no-buy (participant opts for the none alternative), respectively, is correctly predicted.

 Please be aware that `validateHOT` applies the following coding of the *buy* and *no-buy* alternatives.
 Rows refer to the observed decisions